 What is the settlement value of the Invokana cases?

 Let’s start out by saying that NO ONE knows what the settlement value of these cases will ultimately be.
 Most likely, the compensation will be in several tiers based on the extent and scope of the injury.
-Obviously, death and amputation cases are going to be larger than claims with less serious injuries.
+Obviously, death and amputation cases will be larger than claims with less serious injuries.
 There have already been many settlements.

 The settlement value of the Invokana cases will depend in part in what happens in the cases that will be tried in the MDL.
 Trials were set for earlier this year and keep getting pushed back.